 Why study Criminal Justice?

-- Provide students with the conceptual and research skills needed to undertake advanced analyses of crime and the criminal justice system.
+- Provide students with the conceptual and research skills needed to undertake advanced analyses of the criminal justice system.

 - Furnish law enforcement, corrections, and court practitioners with knowledge of justice administration, social science perspectives of human behavior, policy analysis, and criminal justice theory.